This updated post was originally written by Iterable’s Senior Product Manager, Bryan Marks, and published on January 10, 2019.

-Growing your mobile engagement is oftentimes more “art than science” but like most art forms, mimicking what the pros do can make a huge difference.
+Growing your mobile engagement is oftentimes more “art than science,” but like most art forms, practicing your craft and experimenting with new tactics can make a huge difference.

-With the right strategy and technology, you can increase mobile engagement across push notifications, in-app messages, permissions, personalization and more.
+With the right strategies and mobile marketing automation technology in place, you can increase mobile engagement across SMS, push notifications, in-app messages, permissions, personalization and more.

-In this blog post, we’ll cover how world-class apps create easy wins and overcome difficult technical challenges so you can increase your mobile engagement right out of the gate in 2019.
+In this blog post, we’ll cover how to create easy wins and overcome difficult technical challenges using the Iterable platform so you can increase your mobile engagement and set your brand up for success.

 Increase Mobile Engagement Like a Pro With These 5 Strategies

-Mobile apps have a notoriously difficult time keeping users engaged.
-Ideally, you should have multiple reasons for people to check your app daily.
+With retention rates hovering around 25% only one day after download, mobile apps have a notoriously difficult time keeping users engaged.
+Ideally, you should have multiple reasons for people to check your app on the regular.

-Iterable tip: if you don’t want to build your own end-to-end in-app messaging (which no one would blame you for), you can simply use Iterable’s in-app messaging as a starting point to allow your marketing team to send out all the news, content or recommendations your users want.
+Iterable tip: if you don’t want to build your own end-to-end in-app messaging (which no one would blame you for), you can simply use Iterable’s new Embedded Messages to allow your marketing team to send out all the customized info or recommendations your users want.

 If you’re an iOS user, you’ve probably downloaded an app and the first thing that pops up after opening the app is a notification asking for your permission to receive push notifications.
 For most users, “Don’t Allow” is their go-to button.

-The numbers speak for themselves with only 40% of iOS users opting to receive push notifications, which instantly isolates the majority of your users on a powerful (and free) marketing channel.
+The numbers speak for themselves with an overall push notification opt-in rate of 60%.
+Instantly isolating a large portion of your users on a powerful (and free) marketing channel.

-Iterable tip: An even better idea is to use Iterable’s A/B testing to determine the best time in the user journey to ask for their permission to receive notifications.
+Iterable tip: An even better idea is to use Iterable’s Experiments to determine the best time in the user journey to ask for their permission to receive notifications.

 For example, you may want half your users to receive the custom pop-up once they’ve launched the app and the other half may receive a custom pop-up once they’ve logged in and built their profile for the first time.
 This way you can maximize the number of users who receive your push notifications.

-3. Make Users Take Action With Actionable Push
+3. Encourage Users to Take Action With Actionable Push

 Push notifications have historically not been that popular with users because they are oftentimes guilty of spamming a home screen with content that is, frankly, not useful.

-Wishing your users a happy New Year via push notification may seem like a nice gesture, but if there’s no action around it, it may result in them muting push and decreasing their mobile engagement.
+Wishing your users a happy birthday via push notification may seem like a nice gesture, for example, but if there’s no action or incentive around it, it may result in them muting push and decreasing their mobile engagement.

-Iterable tip: Setting up Actionable Push from scratch can take a chunk of your mobile engineer’s time—so to move towards a better user engagement model faster, Iterable has built the ability to create Actionable Push right from the dashboard.
+Iterable tip: Setting up Actionable Push from scratch can take a chunk of your mobile engineer’s time—so to move towards a better user engagement model faster, Iterable has built the ability to create Push Action Buttons right from the dashboard.

 5. Make Push Notifications Personal to Your Users